apache/nuttx/configs/sama5d4-ek/README.txt

    19. NxPlayer

-       This configuration has the command NxPlayer enabled.
-That player is still a work in progress and is only tested as of this writing.
+       This configuration has the command line NxPlayer enabled.

        At present, the the WM8904 driver is not included in the configuration.
 Instead the "NULL" audio device in built in to